 Being a rugby-playing club based within the City of Sydney, the Harlequins original premise was to provide young men, who live and work in and around the city, with the opportunity to join and play with a conveniently located club.

 Furthermore, being a Harlequins club, Sydney Harlequins has since its inception attracted overseas players from many countries, something which has added a unique and significant ethos to the spirit and camaraderie which exists within the Club.
-At present, we number about 120 with ex players, partners, family and current players.

 The City of Sydney and Waterloo: